randelramirez/RealTimeGrid-NodeJs/README.md

 # Real-time Employee Grid - Node.js Implementation

+This project is a Node.js/Express + Socket.IO implementation of the original [RealtimeGrid](https://github.com/randelramirez/RealtimeGrid) repository.

 This is a Node.js/Express implementation of a real-time collaborative employee grid using Socket.IO for real-time communication and SQLite for data storage.

 ## Architecture